heathhenley/heathhenley.github.io/content/posts/notes-tail-recursion.md

   - software development
   - software-engineering
   - tail recursion
+metathumbnail: /tail_recursion/tail_recursion.png
 ---
 **TL;DR**: re-write the recursive function so that the 1st call doesn't need to wait for the result from the remaining calls, all the way down to the base case, before returning.

-Recursive functions continue calling themselves until the base case it hit - and then return.
-The continued calls keep pushing frames onto the stack and can lead to a stack overflow for big problems.
-Some languages include an optimization that cleans this up, provided that the function is written in a way that it doesn't need to weight for the results for all the other recursive calls to resolve to return.
+Recursive functions continue calling themselves until the base case is hit - and then they return.
+The continued calls keep pushing frames onto the stack and can lead to a stack overflow for large inputs.
+Some languages include an optimization that cleans this up, provided that the function is written in a way that it doesn't need to wait for the results for all the other recursive calls to resolve to return.
+See the [Tail call optimization wiki](https://en.wikipedia.org/wiki/Tail_call) for more info (read: a less hand wavy explanation) and a [list of languages that support it](https://en.wikipedia.org/wiki/Tail_call#Language_support) (and some that explicitly don't).

 Here's a little diagram that attempts to demonstrate the difference:

 ![tail recursion diagram](/tail_recursion/tail_recursion.png)

-I was first exposed to this oddly via [typehero.dev](https://typehero.dev) - during their [Advent of Typescript](https://adventoftypescript)last year a lot of witchcraft is possible in Typescript's type system using recursion.
+I was first exposed to this oddly via [typehero.dev](https://typehero.dev) - during their [Advent of Typescript](https://adventofts.com) last year a lot of witchcraft is possible in Typescript's type system using recursion.
 Now that I've started to really look at functional programming, it's come up again in the [Ocaml docs](https://ocaml.org/docs/loops-recursion#tail-recursion)  - and to make an effort to understand it fully I threw together some simple examples, a couple are from the docs.

 The first is a simple function to get the length of list recursively: